 Dr James FreundLecturer

-My research into brand psychodynamics explores how stakeholders relate to organizational personae.
+My research into brand psychodynamics explores how stakeholders relate to organizations.

 This research investigates how organizations and individuals cope with the joys and fears of their vulnerability to macro-structural processes - especially financialization, globalization, climate change and Gaia.
-This research explores psychic and physical dynamics of power, existence and eschatology.
+This research explores and augments psychodynamic theories of power.

-I am supervising 2 PhDs: Erik Jacobi who is studying how markets are created via an ethnography of a London advertising agency, and Mariana Zerbin who is exploring how advertising creatives feel and think about the effects of their work.
+I am supervising 2 PhDs: Erik Jacobi who is studying how markets are created via an ethnography of a London advertising agency, and Mariana Zerbin who is exploring how advertising creative directors feel and think about the cultural and ecological effects of their work.

 BSc Psychology (Hull), MA Creative Writing (Lancaster), PhD Creative Writing (Lancaster)